 They spoke in soft whispers, for hours, saying things usually reserved for intimate lovers.
 Then they whispered facts about their lives neither of them had ever shared.

 If it couldn’t be love on a first date, then Jake was at least deeply infatuated with this woman named Wanda Kennedy.
 He went down and laid his head on her belly, speaking of some of the painful incidents in his life, and he felt enamored by her silence.
 She wasn’t dismissive, of course, but she wasn’t supportive either.
 She was silent.
 She was so silent that Jake considered the poetic power of silence versus that B.S. about the power of music to soothe the savage beast.

 When Wanda finally spoke, still stroking his hair, as he laid upon her chest, she shared some of her own painful incidents.
 She opened up to him, and Jake returned her silence.

-Jake had read authors like Aldous Huxley speak of the power of silence, but it’s one of those things a person cannot know until they have experienced it for themselves.
+Jake had read authors like Aldous Huxley speak of the power of silence, but one has to experience such things for themselves.
 The power of silence, he thought, can be so much more powerful than the power of music, in the hands of the right musicians.
 There were no questions about the sexual experience they had just engaged in together, no insults, and no compliments.
 Just silence.
 Silence that was so uncomfortable in all other areas of Jake’s life, but felt so comfortable now.
-So comfortable that, without recognizing the various stages of his fall, he fell asleep.
+So comfortable that Jake fell asleep without recognizing the various stages of his fall.

 Jake wasn’t sure how much time passed, of course, as he slept, but when he awoke to the beeping sounds of an alarm clock, he was in full delirium.
 He went to the dresser and slapped the top of it a number of times, searching for an off button.